 - CAUTION: DO NOT ENERGIZE THE STARTER FOR PERIODS OVER 10 SECONDS.
 LET THE STARTER COOL FOR 30 SECONDS AFTER EACH ENERGIZATION.
 IF THE STARTER FAILS TO ENERGIZE AFTER TWO ATTEMPTS, IDENTIFY AND CORRECT THE CAUSE.
 DO NOT TRY MORE THAN FIVE ENGINE STARTS WITHIN A 2-MINUTE PERIOD. - NOTICE: A low battery, engine speed less than 50 rpm, or sub-zero temperatures can prevent engine start.
 Refer to the section "Apply Heat to a Cold Engine" in the "Engine Conditions" chapter. - 11.
 Energize the starter (not to exceed 10 seconds) until the engine starts. - 12.
-Put the magneto switch in the BOTH position. - ▲ CAUTION: DO NOT EXCEED THE IDLE RPM (SET BY THE AIRCRAFT MANUFACTURER) UNTIL THE OIL PRESSURE IS STABLE ABOVE THE MINIMUM IDLING RANGE.
+Look at the oil pressure gage.
+If either you do not see oil pressure (greater than 0) indication within 10 seconds after engine start or oil pressure does not continue to increase above the published minimum pressure in the next 20 seconds, stop the engine.
+Identify and correct the problem before another engine start. - 13.
+Put the magneto switch in the BOTH position. - 14.
+Move the mixture control slowly and smoothly to FULL RICH. - ▲ CAUTION: DO NOT EXCEED THE IDLE RPM (SET BY THE AIRCRAFT MANUFACTURER) UNTIL THE OIL PRESSURE IS STABLE ABOVE THE MINIMUM IDLING RANGE.
 IF THERE IS NO INDICATION OF OIL PRESSURE WITHIN 10 SECONDS, STOP THE ENGINE.
 IDENTIFY AND CORRECT THE CAUSE.
-REFER TO THE "ENGINE CONDITIONS" CHAPTER IN THIS MANUAL.
+REFER TO CHAPTER 12-30 IN THE IO-360-P1A ENGINE MAINTENANCE MANUAL.